-Unless you are taking a long direct flight, there will most likely be international stops en route to the U.S. Depending on the airline, your flight will either stop in Europe or in the Middle East if you are traveling the Atlantic route or in Asia if you are traveling the Pacific route.
+Unless you are taking a long direct flight, there will most likely be international stops en route to the U.S. Depending on the airline, your flight will stop in either Europe or in the Middle East if you are traveling the Atlantic route, or it will stop in Asia if you are traveling the Pacific route.

 Before approaching the stopover, you will hear announcements for various things like local time, weather, and information about your onward journey.
 Listen to these instructions carefully, as the final destination may differ for different people.
 Information about the departure gate number, terminal number, etc., may be available on the TV screen, as well.
 The terminal and gate number information may also be printed on your boarding pass.

-At the international stopover, you are generally required to exit the aircraft, irrespective of whether you will be boarding the same aircraft again.
+At the international stopover, you are generally required to exit the aircraft, regardless of whether you will be boarding the same aircraft again.
 While deplaning, you must carry all your personal belongings with you for security reasons.
-Even if you are boarding the same aircraft again, it will be emptied completely for cleaning, refueling, and restocking supplies.
+Even if you are boarding the same aircraft again, it must be emptied completely for cleaning, refueling, and restocking of supplies.

-In some cases, you are allowed to remain in the aircraft.
+In some cases, you are allowed to remain on the aircraft.

 The stopover usually lasts a few hours.

 Once you are inside the airport, you can move around freely.
-If you wish, you may buy some food or drink.
-However, you may not be hungry, as you may have eaten in the airplane.
-You will also receive food in the next flight.
+If you wish, you may buy something to eat or drink.
+However, you may not be hungry, as you may have eaten on the airplane.
+You will also receive food on the next flight.
 You may want to freshen up in the restrooms located in the airport.
-Shower facilities are generally not provided at the airport, except for first and business class passengers in the dedicated lounge.
+Shower facilities are generally not provided at the airport, except for first- and business-class passengers in the dedicated lounge.